What to Expect During Your Michigan License Appeal Hearing

 Here are some of the standard questions:

-- What were your drinking habits like prior to receiving your OWIs?
+What were your drinking habits like prior to receiving your DUIs?

-All of these questions are not intended to simply address the person you used to be, but the person you are today.
+All of these questions aren’t intended to simply address the person you used to be, but the person you are today.
 If you don’t think taking a sip of champagne at a wedding is drinking, the hearing officers’ will not give any credibility to your claims of sobriety.

-If you haven’t learned your lesson, giving you the benefit of the doubt and letting you drive is not likely.
+If you haven’t learned your lesson, giving you the benefit of the doubt and letting you drive isn’t likely.
 Remember, it is the hearing officer’s job to ensure the safety of drivers on the road.
-The best way they can do this is making sure that you have learned your lesson, that you are sincere and honest, and that you are unlikely to ever drink and drive again.
+The best way they can do this is making sure that you’ve learned your lesson, that you’re sincere and honest, and that you’re unlikely to ever drink and drive again.

-If you or a loved one is in need of driver’s license restoration services in the metro-Detroit area, contact the Law Office of Barton Morris.
-We aim to create an attorney client relationship with every client, and will never judge you for your past mistakes.
+If you or a loved one is in need of driver’s license restoration services, contact the Law Office of Barton Morris.
+Our license restoration attorneys aim to always create a lawyer client, and will never judge you for your past mistakes.
+Also, we have have a 98% success rate with Michigan driver’s license appeals and *guarantee results.